 Community Spotlight: Treaty Six Education Council

-Our work with Treaty Six Education Council (TSEC) over the past three years has yielded both engaging digital resources and memorable experiences.
-The Council provides educational support to 12 First Nations communities in Saskatchewan, and works to create a sense of cultural pride amongst students through academic excellence.
-Learning Bird’s Education Account Lead Rebecca Smith, who has been working with TSEC over the past two years, has observed the Council’s commitment to helping students feel proud of their culture and identity.
-“The biggest priority at TSEC is to make sure students are seeing their language and their culture reflected in the materials that are being used in school,” Rebecca said.
+Our work with Treaty Six Education Council (TSEC) has yielded engaging digital resources and memorable experiences over the past three years.
+The Council provides educational support to 12 First Nations communities in Saskatchewan.
+It creates a sense of cultural pride amongst learners through academic excellence.
+Learning Bird’s Education Account Lead Rebecca Smith has worked with Treaty Six Education Council for two years.
+She observed the Council’s commitment to helping learners feel proud of their culture and identity.
+“The biggest priority at TSEC is making sure learners see their language and their culture reflected in the materials used in school,” Rebecca said.
 “There is a big focus on building land-based and culture-based activities and learning experiences, which is amazing to see.”

-TSEC’s core values include honouring Indigenous knowledges and experiences, and preserving its Treaty, language, and cultural teachings for future generations.
-One way the Council has worked toward this goal is by developing land-based learning kits together with Elders and educators from its member Nations.
-During Rebecca’s most recent visit to TSEC last month, she noted that the kits, which are designed for specific grades around certain topic areas, not only help teachers save time, but allow them to readily access culturally-relevant resources.
-Instead of teachers having to source resources on their own, they are available through the Council.
-“TSEC acts as a repository of knowledges and experiences that teachers can tap into easily,” said Rebecca.
-“The Council is a place that teachers can go to for both support and physical resources.”
+TSEC’s core values include honouring Indigenous knowledge and experiences and preserving its Treaty, language, and cultural teachings for future generations.
+The Council works toward this goal by developing land-based learning kits with Elders and educators from its member Nations.
+During Rebecca’s visit to TSEC last month, she noted that the kits, designed for specific grades around certain topic areas, help educators save time.
+They also provide access to culturally-relevant resources readily.
+Instead of educators having to source resources on their own, they are available through the Council.
+“TSEC acts as a repository of knowledge and experiences that educators can tap into easily,” said Rebecca.
+“The Council is a place educators can go for support and physical resources.”

-TSEC also hosts a variety of cultural activities that help students connect to their heritage and language, including pow wows, feasts, and festivals.
-Last year, students had the opportunity to share their culture with other students in Canada using technology.
-TSEC students in grades 3-8 participated in a culture-sharing exercise with pen pals in British Columbia.
+TSEC also hosts a variety of cultural activities, including pow wows, feasts, and festivals.
+These help learners connect to their heritage and language.
+Last year, learners shared their culture with other learners in Canada using technology.
+TSEC learners in grades 3-8 participated in a culture-sharing exercise with pen pals in British Columbia.
 They used a webcam to connect the two classrooms and showcased pow-wow culture through singing, dancing, and drumming.

 Blending Learning, Technology, and Culture

-We also worked with TSEC last year to create resources that support middle school English language arts, science, and math classes.
-TSEC staff wanted to build videos, activity handouts, and presentations that included examples students could relate to.
-Some of the ELA resources ask students to practice descriptive writing skills after viewing paintings by Cree painter Allen Sapp, while the science resources help familiarize students with medicinal plants that can be found in the Boreal Forest.
-But staff were particularly interested in building math resources that had examples relevant to students in their communities and incorporated Indigenous ways of knowing and teaching.
-They worked with us closely to create resources that explain how to calculate surface area and volume of right rectangular prisms through a narrative about sled dogs.
+Last year, we worked with TSEC to create resources to support middle school English language arts, science, and math classes.
+TSEC staff wanted to build videos, activity handouts, and presentations that included examples learners could relate to.
+Some of the ELA resources ask learners to practise descriptive writing skills after viewing paintings by Cree painter Allen Sapp.
+The science resources help familiarize learners with medicinal plants in the boreal forest.
+Building math resources with relevant community examples incorporating Indigenous ways of knowing and teaching interested the staff.
+They worked closely with us to create resources on calculating the surface area and volume of right rectangular prisms through a narrative about sled dogs.

-Working with TSEC staff over the past couple of years has given us insight into the dedication they have for their work, and their desire to push their own boundaries.
-As Learning Bird launched a new version of our app this summer, we were excited to see how TSEC teachers responded to its improved functionalities.
-Throughout the onsite training session last month, Rebecca observed the teachers’ willingness to adapt to a new technology.
-“There were a couple of instances where I saw teachers helping other teachers navigate the platform,” said Rebecca.
-“Seeing the teachers themselves moving from the student to the teacher role within the short time-frame of our workshop was impressive.”
+Working with TSEC staff over the past couple of years gives us insight into their dedication and desire to push boundaries.
+As Learning Bird launched a new version of our app this summer, we were excited to see how TSEC educators responded to its improved functionalities.
+Rebecca observed the educators’ willingness to adapt to new technology throughout last month’s onsite training session.
+“There were a couple of instances where I saw educators helping other educators navigate the platform,” said Rebecca.
+“Seeing the educators themselves moving from the learner to the educator role within the short time-frame of our workshop was impressive.”

 Culture and History Central for Treaty Six

-One of the most memorable experiences Rebecca had on her trip to Treaty Six was visiting the Battle of Cut Knife Hill National Historic Site on the Poundmaker Reserve.
-TSEC’s IT Learning Support Coordinator Sarah Thompson took Rebecca to the site, which includes several plaques and information boards about the military conflicts that occurred between the Canadian government and the Métis and First Nations peoples on the surrounding land.
-Rebecca was particularly struck by the history of Chief Poundmaker and was interested to learn about the reasons for the conflict.
-She was very glad to have the opportunity to see his grave, pay her respects, and honour the legacy of the Chief.
-The visit to the site seemed to epitomize TSEC’s commitment to education, and to celebrating the history of their people—values the Council sums up well in their mission statement to “Honour the Past, Engage the Present, and Embrace the Future.”
+One of Rebecca’s most memorable experiences on her trip to Treaty Six was visiting the Battle of Cut Knife Hill National Historic Site on the Poundmaker Reserve.
+TSEC’s IT Learning Support Coordinator Sarah Thompson took Rebecca to the site.
+It includes several plaques and information about the military conflicts between the Canadian government and Métis and First Nations Peoples.
+The history of Chief Poundmaker particularly struck Rebecca.
+She wanted to learn about the reasons for the conflict.
+She was very glad to have the opportunity to see his grave, pay her respects, and honour his legacy.
+The visit to the site epitomizes TSEC’s commitment to education and celebrating its people’s history.
+The Council sums up these values well in their mission statement to “Honour the Past, Engage the Present, and Embrace the Future.”

-We look forward to continuing our work this year with the entire TSEC community, and to building additional resources together to support the students.
-Rebecca will be headed back to visit many of the TSEC schools in a few months and she will spend some time one-on-one with teachers to help them integrate the resources we’ve created together over the past three years.
+We look forward to continuing our work with the entire Treaty Six Education Council community and building additional resources to support the learners.
+Rebecca will head back to visit many TSEC schools in a few months.
+She will spend time one-on-one with educators to help them integrate the resources we’ve created together over the past three years.